biscuitzb/COEB-SLAM/README.md

 ```

 ## RGB-D Example on TUM Dataset
 - Download a sequence from http://vision.in.tum.de/data/datasets/rgbd-dataset/download and uncompress it.
+Please download the bag file.

 - Associate RGB images and depth images executing the python script [associate.py](http://vision.in.tum.de/data/datasets/rgbd-dataset/tools):